-This chapter is concerned with the changes in pH and serum bicarbonate which result from acute fluctuations in dissolved CO2, as a consequence of acute changes in ventilation.
+This chapter is relevant to Section J1(iii) of the 2017 CICM Primary Syllabus, which expects the exam candidates to "explain the physiological basis to clinical acid – base disturbance".
+That sounds like a lot, and has been hugely misinterpreted by the author, giving rise to this giant unwieldy acid-base section.
+This chapter is specifically concerned with the changes in pH and serum bicarbonate which result from acute fluctuations in dissolved CO2, as a consequence of acute changes in ventilation.
 It is a more detailed look at the way CO2 interacts with the human body fluid, and the resulting changes which develop in the serum bicarbonate concentration and pH.
-The discussion which follows builds upon and benefits from some of the background knowledge offered in other chapters:

 Let us consider the favoured model of acute respiratory acidosis, the patient who has stopped breathing.

 Conventional wisdom dictates that so long as the oxygen supply continues to mass-transfer its way into the patient, then the patient will continue to produce CO2, and as a result of this metabolic activity the PaCO2 will rise at a rate of around 3mmHg every minute.
 This technique of "apnoeic anaesthesia" is well known to anaesthetists, and has enjoyed a fluctuating level of interest since the sixties.
 With a high PEEP and a sufficient attention to detail one may go through the entire hour-long case without any breaths being taken by the patient.

 But, let us consider a situation where the airway is not patent, and a constant supply of oxygen is not available.
 The patient has stopped exhaling CO2.
 What will happen?

 Well, the PaCO2 will rise by about 12mmHg over the first minute, and by about 3.4 mmHg per minute for every minute after that.